Assessment of Teaching and Learning

 Formative Assessment of Learning

 This refers to the various ways we can assess how well our students are learning the material in our courses.
 The information gathered can be used by students to decide where they need to work harder and by faculty to determine where they need to spend additional time.
 The feedback here is not so much a formal grade as self-assessment and monitoring of learning progress.

 A. Active learning classroom exercises that give students the opportunity to apply and practice what they learn

 B. Classroom Assessment Techniques (CATs) - ungraded assessment to provide students with feedback on their learning for the purpose of improvement

 For many more examples of CATs, see the handbook by Angelo and Cross, Classroom Assessment Techniques: A Handbook for College Teachers.
-A copy is available in the Office of Faculty Enhancement Resource Library.
+A copy is available in the Office of Faculty Excellence Resource Library.

 Instructors engage in Summative Assessment of Learning when they grade various forms of student work that assesses the quality of performance in the course.
 Instructors are encouraged, when possible, to use:

 A. Authentic Assessments - evaluation of performance on the valued knowledge and skills we expect students to possess at the end of the course and that are relevant to the practice of the discipline.